 3) Fake Crow

-Fake Crow is an excellent user persona example to generate personas for user experience design process, branding, and marketing strategies.
+Fake Crow is an excellent user persona example to generate personas for the user experience design process, branding, and marketing strategies.

-It’s an online user persona template covers 6 of the 7 Persona topics.
+It’s an online user persona template that covers 6 of the 7 Persona topics.
 Xtensio helps you come up with your ideal user “types.”

 Marketergizmo covers all of the 7 most common Persona topics like Customer media & device preference and Biography and Customer Pain.

-Market8 is a special user persona template comes with a blog post where the impact of Buyer Personas on Web Design are described.
+Market8 is a special user persona template that comes with a blog post where the impact of Buyer Personas on Web Design are described.

 Hubspot covers all of the Persona topics but ‘Customer media & device preference and Biography’.
 It introduces the concept of what is Negative Personas.

 It covers all of the Persona topics except for ‘Customer Pain’.

 Akoonu provides good motivation to start a company and help marketers understand their buyers better.
 Moreover, it helps sales figure out if a buyer is going to buy.